tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 might trigger the start of a new implicit layout.
 The column where that token is positioned becomes the column for that new layout as well.

-On the other hand if we see a `{` after a `let`, that indicates that we're actually not going to be starting an implicit layout, in which case the indentation of that `{` doesn't matter at all.
+On the other hand, if we see a `{` after a `let`, that indicates that we're not going to be starting an implicit layout, in which case the indentation of that `{` doesn't matter at all.

-Our way of managing all this will be to keep track of whether or not we're currently expecting a layout.
+We'll need to keep track of whether or not we're expecting a layout.
 When we see `let`, `where` or `of`, we'll set that to true, and then set it back once we've found the next token.

 ### The Full State